betajippity/betajippity.github.io/_posts/2013-11-17-throwback-holiday-card-2011.md

 ---
 layout: post
-title: Throwback&#58 Holiday Card 2011
+title: Throwback- Holiday Card 2011
 tags: [Throwback, 3d Modeling, Art, Vray]
 author: Yining Karl Li
 ---

 Two years ago, I was asked to create [CG@Penn](http://cg.cis.upenn.edu/)'s [2011 Holiday Card](http://cg.cis.upenn.edu/HappyHolidays2011.htm).
 Shortly after finishing that particular project, I started writing a breakdown post but for some reason never finished/posted it.
 While going through old content for the [move to Github Pages](http://blog.yiningkarlli.com/2013/11/code-and-visuals-version-4.html), I found some of my old unfinished posts, and I've decided to finish up some of them and post them over time as sort of a series of throwback posts.

 This project is particularly interesting because almost every approach I took two years ago to finish this project, I would not bother using today.
 But its still interesting to look back on!